Frequently Asked Questions

 Who can join the European Solidarity Corps?

-You can register for the European Solidarity Corps when you are 17 years old, but you cannot start a project until you are over 18.
-You must also complete the European Solidarity Corps project before you turn 31.
+You can register for the European Solidarity Corps when you are 17 years old, but you cannot start an activity until you have reached 18.
+Also, you must not be older than 30 at the start of the activity.

 What could I be asked to do in a European Solidarity Corps project?